 We understand that opinions about music are as controversial as religion and politics, but we believe that God created music, so therefore music should reflect God.

-To better illustrate this point, imagine that all born-again believers are in heaven at last.
-Millions and millions of us are gathered around the throne of God.
-Then God speaks YOUR name.
-Heaven is completely silent as you humbly walk up the golden street to the foot of God’s throne.
-You kneel and say “Yes Lord?”
-Then the God of heaven and earth, in all His glory, leans forward and says to you “Sing me a song.”
+To better illustrate this point, imagine you are in Heaven.
+God speaks your name so you kneel and say “Yes Lord?”
+Then God, in all His glory, leans forward and says to you “Sing me a song.”